Elections (voting from abroad)

 - completing an Application for Registration and Special Ballot online

-- visiting any Canadian government office abroad
+- visiting any Canadian embassy, high commission or consulate abroad

 - calling Elections Canada